yunshan/500lines/event-web-framework/draft.markdown

 	   (data :reader data :initarg :data)))
 ```

-We'll send an HTTP response whenever we receive a full HTTP request; however, how do we know when and where to send SSE messages in cases where there wasn't an originating client request?
+We'll send an HTTP response whenever we receive a full HTTP request; however, how do we know when and where to send SSE messages without an originating client request?

-A simple solution is by registered _channels_, to which we'll subscribe `socket`s as necessary.
+A simple solution is to register _channels_, to which we'll subscribe `socket`s as necessary.

 ```lisp
 	(defparameter *channels* (make-hash-table))